|Nutrition Facts (per serving)|

 This is a simple side dish that will add some tasty vegetables to any Asian influenced meal.
 The super-easy braising liquid turns into a sauce that is flavorful and aromatic.
 Since the bok choy is braised on the stovetop, it turns silky but retains its texture.
-The bok choy is really nice served over rice to soak up all of the sauce.
+It's tasty served over rice to soak up all of the sauce.